 10. Beast Sports Nutrition Creature

-In each serving of Creature, you get 3,025 mg Creature Advanced Creatine Matrix blend.
-This is Creapure branded creatine monohydrate, creatine magnesium chelate, buffered creatine, creatine anhydrous and creatine alpha ketoglutarate.
+In each serving of Creature, you get a 3,025 mg Creature Advanced Creatine Matrix blend.
+This is Creapure branded creatine monohydrate, creatine magnesium chelate, buffered creatine, creatine anhydrous and creatine alpha-ketoglutarate.

 How do I choose the best Creatine supplement?